-- 1. Press and hold and the at the same time. - 2.
-Also briefly press reset. - 3.
-Press and hold and until the display shows the language setting option. - 4.
-Select the required language. - 5.
-Press twice to confirm this change. - 6.
-To confirm the set language and to avoid unintentionally changing it, press twice.
+- 1. Press and hold and that the same time.

+- 2. Also briefly press reset.

+- 3. Press and hold and until the display shows the language setting option.

+- 4. Select the required language.

+- 5. Press Latwice to confirm this change.

+- 6. To confirm the set language and to avoid unintentionally changing it, press twice.